YufeiLinUlysses/CS573_Final_Project/README.md

 Process book: [process book link](https://github.com/YufeiLinUlysses/CS573_Final_Project/blob/main/Process%20book%20-%20Find%20Your%20TED.pdf)

+Our final project source code is in the pages folder.
+The backend and frontend folders are our failed versions.
+The mongo folder contains the data processing.

 ## Goals
 1. Show the ratio of the number of videos under different topics.
 2. Show the relations between videos to let users find the next video to watch.